Kaltura - How to edit captions in Kaltura MediaSpace [UW-Madison]

 - Click the pencil icon in the Captions Requests window:

 - The Closed Captions Editor screen will display.
-An overview of the different options on the screen:
+See Exploring the Closed Captions Editor, below, for an overview of the different options on the screen.

 Player seek 5 seconds backwards: Ctrl ←